-2. Being able to access survey equipment.
-Much of the local survey equipment was stored in earthquake affected buildings which were not safe to enter, thus rendering it inaccessible for use.
-The need for engineers to establish an acceptable level of risk to extract instruments and processing equipment became paramount - but potentially an unnecessary distraction if equipment could have been made available from elsewhere.
+2. Being able to access survey Systems (including equipment, software, processing and datasets).
+Much of the local 'survey equipment' was stored in earthquake affected buildings which were not safe to enter, thus rendering it inaccessible for use.
+The need for engineers to establish an acceptable level of risk to extract instruments and processing equipment became paramount - but potentially an unnecessary distraction if systems could have been made available from elsewhere.
+Permissions to access restricted roads, tunnels, areas of damage and purchase fuel for vehicles and generators must be facilitated early-on.

 3. Coordination.
-There would have been value from being able to act in a coordinated and consistent manner, to ensure that the delivery of data to end users (USAR teams, Engineers

-Geologists, Port Managers and Harbour Masters) was in a standard format which could then easily be interpreted.
+There would have been value from being able to act in a coordinated and consistent manner, to ensure that the delivery of data to end users (USAR teams, Engineers Geologists, Port Managers and Harbour Masters) was in a standard or appropriate format which could then easily be interpreted.

 4. Preparation.
 Surveyors had to put together systems and cope with situations on the fly which they were not prepared for despite their professional experience and training.
 Some advanced training and response planning would better prepare surveyors to respond effectively when needed.
+'Preparation is the key, but nothing can prepare you'.